 I received my bachelor's degree in international relations from the University of Pennsylvania and my master’s degree in computer and information technology at the University of Pennsylvania’s School of Engineering and Applied Sciences.

-I spend any additional waking hours in the studio - either silversmithing or printmaking.
+I spend any additional waking hours in the studio forging designs as a goldsmith and traditional bench jeweler.